robinhood/faust/docs/userguide/application.rst

     :type: ``str``

     A string that uniquely identifies the app, to be shared between all instances of the app.
-Two app instances with the same ID is considered to be in the same group.
+Two app instances with the same id is considered to be in the same group.

     This parameter is required.

+    .. admonition:: The id and Kafka

+        When using Kafka, the id is used to generate app-local topics, and names for consumer groups, etc.

 `url`
     :type: ``str``